mandatoryprogrammer/CursedChrome/README.md

 ## Attributions

-* The icon used for the web panel favicon and the example Chrome implant extension is provided by Freepik from `www.flaticon.com`.
 * The [AnyProxy source code](https://github.com/alibaba/anyproxy) was heavily modified and used for part of this project.
+* The icon for this project was designed by [`monochromeye`](https://www.fiverr.com/monochromeye) on Fiverr (paid), if you're looking for graphic design work check her services out.